hyperfield/yt-channel-downloader/README.md

 ### What's New in version 0.4.0

-- **YouTube Login and Logout**: You can now log in to your YouTube account directly within the application to download private or age-restricted content.
-You can log out of your YouTube account with a single click.
-This action clears the stored cookies and resets the session.
-The cookies are stored within the app's config directory.
+- **YouTube Login and Logout**: Configure the browser profile whose cookies yt-dlp should reuse for private or age-restricted downloads.
+Use `File -> YouTube login` to select the browser/profile, and choose “Clear YouTube login” to forget the configuration.
 - **Minor Improvements and Bug Fixes**.

 ### What's New in version 0.3.3